derkmed/stunting-on-programming/binary_tree/binary_tree_with_factors/serialization/README.md

 Thought Process:
 * Let's use pre-order traversal.
-* Empty/Null nodes can be indicated by a particular value (e.g. `#` or `X`)
+* Empty/Null nodes can be indicated by a particular value (e.g. `#` or `X`).
-* Serialization is the easy part.
-We'll put the current root value as a string, followed by a specified delimiter (e.g. `,` and defer the rest of the serialization to recursive calls.
+* Serialization is the easy part:
+  * We'll put the current root value as a string, followed by a specified delimiter (e.g. `,`.)
+  * We can defer the rest of the serialization to recursive calls.
 * Deserialization is a bit trickier.
-Given our pre-order traversal, it's really easy to indicate what should be the root value (the first value up to the delimiter!)
+Given our pre-order traversal, it's really easy to indicate what should be the root value: it is the first value up to the delimiter!
+What about the rest?
   * Knowing where to draw the line between deserializing the left subtree and the right subtree is much harder.
-  * However, we can parse the serialized data greedily as long as we stop at the right place: i.e. if we do not append the right subtree incorrectly to the left subtree when deserializing
+  * After handling the root node value, We can parse the serialized data greedily (worry about the current node and then recurse on its c hildren) as long as we stop at the right place: i.e. if we do not append the right subtree incorrectly to the left subtree when deserializing.
-  * Luckily, because we have an indicator of when a subtree stops (has no children, has both empty/null nodes), we can get around this issue.
+  * Luckily, because we have an indicator of when a subtree stops (has no children, has both empty/null nodes), we can get around this issue by having the recursed function call on a child stop immediately (don't keep recursing down that subtree!).

   ```python
   # Definition for a binary tree node.